Binoculars: Roof

 Roof prism binoculars may have appeared as early as the 1870s in a design by Achille Victor Emile Daubresse.
 In 1897 Moritz Hensoldt began marketing pentaprism based roof prism binoculars.

 Most roof prism binoculars use either the Schmidt–Pechan prism (invented in 1899) or the Abbe–Koenig prism (named after Ernst Karl Abbe and Albert König and patented by Carl Zeiss in 1905) designs to erect the image and fold the optical path.
 They have objective lenses that are approximately in a line with the eyepieces.

 Binoculars with roof prisms have been in use to a large extent since the second half of the 20th century.
 Roof prism designs result in objective lenses that are almost or totally in line with the eyepieces, creating an instrument that is narrower and more compact than Porro prisms and lighter.
 There is also a difference in image brightness.
 Porro prism and Abbe–Koenig roof-prism binoculars will inherently produce a brighter image than Schmidt–Pechan roof prism binoculars of the same magnification, objective size, and optical quality, because the Schmidt-Pechan roof-prism design employs mirror-coated surfaces that reduce light transmission.

 In roof prism designs, optically relevant prism angles must be correct within 2 arcseconds (1/1,800 of 1 degree) to avoid seeing an obstructive double image.
 Maintaining such tight production tolerances for the alignment of their optical elements by laser or interference (collimation) at an affordable price point is challenging.
 To avoid the need for later re-collimation, the prisms are generally aligned at the factory and then permanently fixed to a metal plate.
 These complicating production requirements make high-quality roof prism binoculars more costly to produce than Porro prism binoculars of equivalent optical quality and until phase correction coatings were invented in 1988 Porro prism binoculars optically offered superior resolution and contrast to non-phase corrected roof prism binoculars.

 In the early 2020s, the commercial offering of Schmidt-Pechan designs exceeds the Abbe-Koenig design offerings and had become the dominant optical design compared to other prism-type designs.

 Alternative roof prism-based designs like the Uppendahl prism system composed of three prisms cemented together were and are commercially offered on a small scale.

+Optical systems and their practical effect on binoculars housing shapes

 The optical system of modern binoculars consists of three main optical assemblies: